 Slips, trips and falls can result from spillages on the floor, debris on the ground, defective surfaces, uneven paving slabs, damaged carpet, obstructed walkways and many other reasons.
 In many cases, another person or company will be at fault for these type of accidents, in which case the victim may be entitled to pursue a claim for personal injury compensation.

 Road traffic accidents

 If you have suffered any form of back injury as a result of the action or negligence of another person, you could be eligible to make a claim for compensation.
-Our injury solicitors would welcome the opportunity to discuss your case with you during a free consultation, where they will assess your accident and determine how much compensation you could be awarded for the injury that you unfairly sustained.
+An injury solicitor would welcome the opportunity to discuss your case with you during a free consultation, where they will assess your accident and determine how much compensation you could be awarded for the injury that you unfairly sustained.